 - Annually, nearly 500 ships arrive and depart carrying 700,000 cruise passengers from 32 different cruise lines.
 One look at the images above and you can see why it is so popular.
 We love cruising, and Venice is a magical port.

-We arrived into Venice from Athens Greece.
+We sailed to Venice from Athens Greece.
 It was the final port of a 12-night Mediterranean Cruise that started in Barcelona, Spain.
+We have been to many cruise ports around the world, and Venice is one of the most beautiful.

-If you enjoyed this article, please share it on social media including Pinterest:
+If you enjoyed this article on cruising into the port of Venice Italy, please share it on social media including Pinterest: